usda-ars-ussl/rosetta-soil/README.rst

 How to avoid installing this package
 ====================================

-For most Rosetta use cases, I recommend using the web browser interface to ``rosetta-soil`` that is available at `<https://www.handbook60.org/rosetta>`_
+For most Rosetta use cases, we recommend using the web browser interface to ``rosetta-soil`` that is available at `<https://www.handbook60.org/rosetta>`_